marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 | NotificationsController |         Yes        |
 | RegistrationController  |         Yes        |

-Note that both the Carousel and SearchProducts will be unprotected.
-Because?
+Note that the CatalogController will be unprotected.
+Why?
 We want to allow users to browse the site's product freely, without forcing them to log in with the password.
-The other actions are all protected, as they involve the handling of orders, which can only be done by customers.
+The other controllers are all protected, as they involve the handling of orders, which can only be done by customers.
 But how are we going to protect these resources?
-We must mark one of these actions in the RequestController with an authorization attribute:
+We must mark these controllers with an authorization attribute:

 ```csharp
 [Authorize]